raphaelakreiser-sony/head_pose_icub_loihi/README.md

                        The "embedded_snip.c" receives signals from the host and send spikes to Loihi accordingly.
                        Here, the spikes are also readout from Loihi and send to the host process.

- - data_visualization:
-                     plot_encoder_data.py was used to create the figures from spike, wheel encoder, command and vision data, which were published in the Frontiers paper.

 ![alt text](https://github.com/intel-nrc-ecosystem/robotic-demos/blob/master/hd_net_icub/system.png)